Stuycs-K/final-project-3-shekyank-linv/PRESENTATION.md

 |Value|0|
 |Index|0|

-Brainf*ck is unable to handle negative numbers in a consistent fashion, depending on the compiler you may get a byte underflow, or just a segfault.
-Each byte only goes from 0-255, as negative numbers use an extra bit to identify themselves.
+Brainf*ck is unable to handle negative numbers in a consistent fashion; depending on the compiler you may get a byte underflow or just a segfault.
+Each byte only goes from 0-255.

-Our next symbol is `.`, which just prints out the byte we have.
-It doesn't print out the number, but instead the byte itself, which is represented by an ASCII character.
+Our next symbol is `.`, which just prints out the current byte.
+The byte is rendered as an ASCII character rather than an integer.

 Here's thirty three `+`'s!
 `+++++++++++++++++++++++++++++++++.`